 According to published pricing data from major lead portals, paid online leads from platforms like Zillow and Realtor.com cost $30 to $60 per lead on average.
 At a 1.5% conversion rate without a follow-up system, an agent spending $4,000 on leads generates approximately 1.5 closings.
 At a 4% conversion rate with a structured system behind those same leads, the same $4,000 spend generates approximately 4 closings.
 The cost is not the problem.
 The conversion rate is the variable that determines whether paid lead spend is sustainable or a burnout accelerator.

 As detailed in the follow-up conversion data reference, 80% of sales require 5+ follow-up contacts (NSEA), but 44% of agents quit after just one attempt.
 The gap between 1.5% and 4% conversion is not better leads -- it is persistent, automated follow-up.
+The integrated 5-minute, 7-touch, 90-day system that produces measurable callback rates is documented at how do real estate agents get leads to call back.

 According to NAR 2025, 78% of buyers work with the first agent who responds to their inquiry.
 This makes response time the single most consequential variable in lead conversion, outweighing agent experience, brokerage brand, and marketing quality.
 Regardless of lead source, response time is the primary factor in whether a lead converts or is lost to a faster-responding competitor, and the data consistently shows that most agents are losing this race by a margin measured in hours rather than minutes.
+How to build the automated system that closes this gap -- with sub-60-second response and behavior-triggered follow-up sequences -- is covered in the blog post AI-Powered Lead Follow-Up: Works While You Sleep.

 | Prospecting Channel | List Rate | Sold Rate | Key Challenge |